Loss Functions for Detecting Outliers in Panel Data: Applications

 \subsection{Preexisting Outlier Criteria}

-Table 1 provides an example of base values $B$, grouped by size class, the ratios $\epsilon/B$, which are considered to be outliers, and the ranges of $\epsilon = |F - B|$.
+Table \ref{table1} provides an example of base values $B$, grouped by size class, the ratios $\epsilon/B$, which are considered to be outliers, and the ranges of $\epsilon = |F - B|$.
 The midpoints of the $B$, and $\epsilon$ ranges are also shown, for later use.
-Table 1 shows some peculiarities.
-The ranges corresponding to $\epsilon/B = 1.50$ and 3.00 have the same minimum $\epsilon$, effectively violating Assumption 3.
+Table \ref{table1} shows some peculiarities.
+The ranges corresponding to $\epsilon/B = 1.50$ and 3.00 have the same minimum $\epsilon$, effectively violating Assumption I.3.
 Worse, the range corresponding to $\epsilon/B = .40$ has all of its $\epsilon$ range higher than the corresponding values in the adjacent ranges.
 This is in spite of a reasonable progression of values of $\epsilon/B$, which accords with Property 1.
 One solution to these problems is to have the decision-maker revise the $B$ size classes and/or the values of $\epsilon/B$.
 However, this may not always be possible.
-In these cases, the estimation technique for $\ell$ described below must be used with the violating ranges thrown out.
+In these cases, the estimation technique for $\ell$ described below must be used with the ranges whose midpoints violate monotonicty discarded.

-The two rightmost columns of Table 1 show the midpoints of the ranges of $B$ and $\epsilon$.
+The two rightmost columns of Table \ref{table1} show the midpoints of the ranges of $B$ and $\epsilon$.
 These are used to construct $\ell$ by linear regression.
 Essentially, these points are used to define a level curve of $\ell$ in the $(B,\epsilon)$ space.
 By the Implicit Function Theorem, these points satisfy the equation

 Upon rearrangement, equation (\ref{IFT}) becomes

 This can be integrated to obtain

 where $K$ is a constant of integration.
 Equation (\ref{loglog}) can then be estimated by linear regression to find the values of the parameters –q and K. (\ref{loglog}) is then exponentiated and rearranged to obtain